m-sondhi/Sudoku-Solver/README.md

 - `valid(new, num, row, col)`: Checks if it's valid to place the number `num` in the cell at `(row, col)`.
 - `solve(new)`: Solves the Sudoku puzzle using backtracking.

+## How to Run

+To run the game, follow these steps:

+1. Ensure you have python3 is installed on your machine.
+2. Compile and run using `python3 Sudoku.py`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.